pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

 Generate Content Applicability for a single Consumer
 ----------------------------------------------------

-This API regenerates :term:`applicability data` for given consumer asynchronously and saves it in the Pulp database.
-It can be used by a consumer when it's profile is updated or consumer-repository bindings are updated.
-Applicability data is regenerated for all unit profiles associated with given consumers and for all content types that define applicability.
+This API regenerates :term:`applicability data` for the given consumer asynchronously and saves it in the Pulp database.
+It can be used by a consumer when its profile is updated or its consumer-repository bindings are updated.
+Applicability data is regenerated for all unit profiles associated with te given consumer and for all content types that define applicability.
 Generated applicability data can be queried using the `Query Content Applicability` API described above.